Tonilifter/dap-core-grafana/README.md

-# Repsol Core API for Landing Back functions
+# Repsol Core API for Service Component Catalog Back functions

-This is landing web back api.
+This is service component catalog web back api.

 The methods are implemented and exposed as a REST API using Flask.